petercegoh/jam-oracle/README.md

 ## Local Running Instructions

-*@JamOracleBot is deployed as a Render web service (free tier) that sleeps on inactivity.
+*@JamOracleBot is deployed as a Render web service that sleeps on inactivity (unoptimal, but background workers are paid).
 On command, it should take a minute to spin up, but here's how you can run it yourself*

 Locally running code on main branch, code for deloyment on branch 03052025